Our Complete Packing List For India: Everything You Need For An Epic First Trip.

 We find – especially travelling with kids in India – that a backpack is the best option for us.

-I use a 28L backpack from Macpac (that has lasted us our entire travels so far!).
-And Gavin carries a 35L backpack from Macpac also.
+• Sarah: I use a 28L Backpack from Macpac (that has lasted us our entire travels so far!).

-About your ‘MAIN BAG’ – your check-in bag or main bag to pack everything you need for India
+This is your check-in bag or Main Bag to pack everything you need for India.

 For all of our full-time travel around the world we travel with the same two backpacks the entire time.